Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 #### Stop Operations
 Stops current operation.
 (SLAM, Mapping, Navigation)

-#### Halt movement (not implemented yet!)
+#### Halt movement
-Stops robot movement and removes goal without stopping current operation
+Stops the movement of the robot and saves the current goal so that it may be resumed after the user toggles halt back off

 #### Status Display
 On the very bottom is the status display.